dBrowser/dbrowser-core/README.md

-# Beaker Core
+# DBrowserX- Core

-[Beaker browser's](https://github.com/beakerbrowser/beaker) core software.
+[DBrowserX- browser's](https://github.com/dbrowser/dbrowser) core software.
 Factored out so that we can build extensions from the same codebase.

 **Work in progress!
 Not ready to use.**